Toggle diff (533 lines)

 +@item @code{failing} (type: gexp)

-+Handler for failing event.
++The handler for the failing event.

 +